koder77/l1vm/README.md

 </pre>

 In pure console text I/O programs not linked with SDL library, the memory footprint is very low.
-About 2 MB RAM only as shown in the taskmanager by running a minimal test program!
+About 10 MB RAM only as shown in the taskmanager by running a minimal test program!

 NEW: Now the full JIT-compiler is in the "lbjit" directory!

-<h2>macOS</2>
+<h2>macOS</h2>
 NEW: macOS experimental build scripts made together with sportfloh.
-And cedi did write the .yaml GitHUb Actions file.
+And cedi did write the .yaml GitHub Actions file.
 See main directory: "install-zerobuild-macos.sh".

 What works right now: l1asm, l1com, l1pre and the l1vm.
 And the following modules:
-endianess, fann, genann, math, net, process, sdl-2-0, string, time
+endianess, fann, file, genann, math, net, process, sdl-2.0, string, time

 <h2>Credits</h2>
 Thanks goes to: <br>